 What is YESS?

-YESS, as an interdisciplinary, international, and bottom-up early career researchers network in the Earth system sciences, promotes both local and global collaborations and exchange among early career scientists across disciplines related to Earth system sciences, while actively fostering career development.
+YESS, as an interdisciplinary, international, and bottom-up early career researchers (ECR) network in the Earth system sciences, promotes both local and global collaborations and exchange among early career scientists (ECS) across disciplines related to Earth system sciences, while actively fostering career development.

 YESS aims to contribute to shape and provide a collective voice to the (inter)national research agenda and initiatives, and create opportunities for future leaders around the globe.
 YESS aims to enhance opportunities for early career researchers from underrepresented regions and identities to generate a more inclusive and equitable research community.